 Fecal occult blood test: This test examines stool samples for small traces of blood, which may be a symptom of polyp growth.

-Now that we’ve answered how do polyps form, it’s important to reiterate how crucial it is to get them taken care of appropriately.
+Now that we’ve answered how polyps form, the types that exist, and the risks that come with them, as well as how to get them diagnosed, it’s important to reiterate how crucial it is to get them taken care of appropriately.
 If polyps are left untreated, they can eventually lead to colon cancer.
 Once diagnosed, there are several ways that colon cancer is treated — both conventionally and naturally.

 Conventional treatment typically includes surgery, chemotherapy, and radiation.
-A variety of alternative treatments can also support patients’ recovery without negative risk factors and side effects.
+Alternative treatments can also support patients’ recovery without negative risk factors and side effects.

 At Immunity Therapy Center, we’re proud to offer a range of alternative cancer treatments from a dedicated and passionate staff.
-Through treatments like laser cancer therapy, hyperthermia, sonodynamic therapy and more, patients with colon cancer are given a chance to rebuild their immune system and fight their disease from the inside out.
+Through treatments like hyperthermia, sonodynamic therapy, laser cancer treatment, and more, patients with colon cancer are given a chance to rebuild their immune system and fight their disease from the inside out.

-If you’re interested in learning more about the early signs of colon cancer, feel free to reach out to us today.
+If you’re interested in learning more about the early signs of colon cancer, feel free to contact us today.
 Dr. Bautista and his team are here to create a positive experience in an uplifting environment.
-We understand that each type of colon cancer, or another cancer, is unique.
+We understand that each type of colon cancer, or another, is unique.
 So, too, is each patient.
 We’re proud to offer individualized and attentive care to everyone who walks through the doors of our holistic cancer treatment center.